I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Peanut butter

-- Roll of dog food (like a salami roll) you can slice up the daily amount and feed it throughout the day
+- Roll of dog food (like a salami roll).
+You can slice up the daily amount and feed it throughout the day

 - Tuna packed in water